kvasir7/kvasir7.github.io/about.md

 # Research Program

 ### The Microbe-host Ecology and Macroevolution (MEME) group is broadly insterested in pattern, process, and form (PPF) at the interface of ecology and macroevolutionary biology.
-Specifically, this group seeks to delineate and explain contemporary ecological phenomena in the context of macroevolutionary contraints and channels across multiple levels of selection.
-Ecological PPF involved in microbe-host interactions are of interest in their apparently necessary reflection of channels, constraints, and innovations over geological time.
-This formalist-centric (yet functionalist inclusive) paradigm uses host-microbe systems that provide a useful framework for addressing questions at multiple levels of temporal and organizational scale.
-Specific questions the MEME group is interested in include:
+Specifically, this group seeks to delineate and explain contemporary ecological phenomena in the context of macroevolutionary contraints and channels across multiple levels of biological organization.
+Ecological PPF related to microbe-host(mutlicellular organism) interactions are of interest in their apparently necessary reflection of channels, constraints, and innovations over geological time.
+This formalist-centric (yet functionalist inclusive) paradigm uses microbe-host systems that provide a useful framework for addressing questions at multiple levels of temporal and organizational scale.
+General areas and specific questions the MEME group takes interest in include:

-## Evolutionary Constraint/Channeling and Saltations
+## Evolutionary Constraint/Channeling, Saltations, and Innovation

+#### -How are constraints/channnels manifested in the ecological interactions of microbes and multicellular organisms?
-#### -What constraints/channels do microbial communities impose on development and evolution (EvoDevo) of multicellular organisms?
+#### -What constraints/channels do microbial communities impose on the development and adaptive evolution of multicellular organisms?
-#### -What role do microbial communities have in saltational changes in multicellular organisms' evolution?
 #### -How are constraints/channels altered?
-And is there feedback from saltations and/or adaptive changes?
+#### -What role do microbial communities have in saltations of multicellular organisms?
 #### -How do constraints/channels impart macroevolutionary innovations and novelty?

-## Levels of Selection
+## Levels of Action (canonically as the  "levels of selection")

 #### -Do answers to the above questions vary by level of biological organization (e.g. gene, organism, group, species, clade)?
 #### -If so, how do they relate?
 Under what contexts do constraints/channels at different levels dominate?